Jackie Evancho: The Debut and Carousel of Time

 In 2020 Evancho began recording an album of covers of Joni Mitchell songs, produced by Fred Mollin, at Sound Stage Studio in Nashville.
 She released the disc, titled Carousel of Time, on September 9, 2022.
 Before its release, she introduced four singles from the album: "River" in October 2020, "Both Sides Now" in May 2022, "A Case of You" in July 2022, and "Blue" in August 2022, which she performed on Good Day New York in September and WGN-TV in October.
-Jill O'Rourke, reviewing the album for TalentRecap.com, wrote: "Evancho brings a signature ethereal quality to Mitchell’s music, as well as a clear emotional connection with the lyrics."
+Jill O'Rourke, reviewing the album for TalentRecap.com, wrote: "Evancho brings a signature ethereal quality to Mitchell's music, as well as a clear emotional connection with the lyrics."

 Evancho gave a series of concerts featuring the songs on Carousel of Time, together with some of her other favorites, starting at 54 Below in New York City in September 2022 and continuing in October at City Winery venues in Nashville, Boston, Washington, D.C., Philadelphia, Chicago and Atlanta.
 Marilyn Lester wrote of her concert at 54 Below in Theater Pizzazz: "Her tone is as clear as a bell, as smooth as glass, and her range spectacular. ...
-[However,] while Evancho identifies [with Joni Mitchell's artistry], her mic, with much too much reverb, did the music no favors.
-She often wasn’t able to be clear in her enunciation. ...
-Evancho in her enthusiasm is unfocused, and one wonders if, at times, she really understands the lyric she’s singing.
+[However,] while Evancho identifies [with Joni Mitchell's artistry, she] often wasn't able to be clear in her enunciation. ...
+Evancho in her enthusiasm is unfocused, and one wonders if, at times, she really understands the lyric she's singing.
 The purity and perfection of her voice deserves to be carefully managed, as does the person behind that miraculous artistry."

 Evancho released an EP, Solla, on May 3, 2024.
 She wrote all 6 songs on the disc and co-produced it with Greg Camp; its first single, "Behind My Eyes", was released in September 2023 and, after Evancho performed the song on GMA in January and radio play in February, it climbed to No. 22 on the Billboard Adult Contemporary chart.
 She returned to 54 Below in June 2024 for two concerts called "Jackie Evancho: My Story" featuring songs on Solla and older favorites.
 She also appeared on television later in the year to sing songs from, and promote, the album.
+Evancho recorded "Love Is the Answer" for an upcoming album, The Last Duet, celebrating Dan Seals' career.